flowchart TB Income[ If Income >50K] Savings[Has Savings] NoSavings[No Savings] Income ==>|True|Savings Income ==>|False|NoSavings

 I find the python outputs to be frankily useless.
 Trying to fix the DPI and display is just not working in getting any meaning out of these so I definitely recommend R if you’re planning on using these models.
 They’re a bit niche and you’ll have to have purely numeric data but there are plenty of problems in the real world where that is the case.
 These would be a solid baseline model to start with and then try to find models which improve on it.

 Also, an interesting difference between the Python version and the R version is the metrics are not the same.
 The R version uses something called Standard Deviation Reduction which tries to condition the split on minimizing the Standard Deviation.
-But, the Python documentations doesn’t even have that as a choice but defaults to squared error instead.
+But, the Python documentation doesn’t even have that as a choice but defaults to squared error instead.